 Basil the Great is one of the better-known theologians of the early church.
 He wrote at the beginning of the post-nicene era, and did much to combat Arianism.
-Basil wrote a letter to his brother Gregory in which he elucidates the classical distinction between ‘person’ or ‘hypostasis’ and ‘nature’ or ‘essence’.
-While the terminology he was using was perhaps somewhat new, the conceptual difference between the person, or the individual, and nature, or essence, which is common to many individuals, is a very old one, logically necessary to clearly articulate the doctrine of the Trinity, and is a distinction which classical trinitarianism always embraced.
+Basil wrote a letter to his brother Gregory in which he elucidates the distinction between ‘person’ or ‘hypostasis’ and ‘nature’ or ‘essence’.
+While the terminology he was using was perhaps somewhat new, the conceptual difference between the person, or the individual, and nature, or essence, which is common to many individuals, is a very old one, logically necessary to articulate a Nicene version of the doctrine of the Trinity.
+The idea of this distinction is important for sake of understanding the development of trinitarian doctrine over time.
 The entire letter can be read here: https://www.ccel.org/ccel/schaff/npnf208.ix.xxxix.html.

 “1.
 Many persons, in their study of the sacred dogmas, failing to distinguish between what is common in the essence or substance, and the meaning of the hypostases, arrive at the same notions, and think that it makes no difference whether οὐσία or hypostasis be spoken of.
 The result is that some of those who accept statements on these subjects without any enquiry, are pleased to speak of “one hypostasis,” just as they do of one “essence” or “substance;” while on the other hand those who accept three hypostases are under the idea that they are bound in accordance with this confession, to assert also, by numerical analogy, three essences or substances.
 Under these circumstances, lest you fall into similar error, I have composed a short treatise for you by way of memorandum.
 The meaning of the words, to put it shortly, is as follows: